DuiWeL-CpT/SecureSafePRO-Password-Generator-Crack/README.md

 # SecureSafePRO-Password-Generator-Crack
-Here is the crack for https://www.securesafepro.com/pasgen.html
+Here is the keygen for https://www.securesafepro.com/pasgen.html Maybe i'll make a post in my blog about it.
+I made it for training and fun :)